allegro/allegro.tech/_posts/2016-10-18-crafting-API-for-mobile-devices.md

 tags: [tech, api, rest api, mobile]
 ---

 Are you developing service and plan to make it publicly available?
-Do you want mobile appliactions developers integrate with your api fast and painless?
-Do you care how stable and predictable run mobile applications using your service?
+Do you want developers of mobile appliactions integrate with your api fast and painless?
+Do you care how stable and predictable are mobile applications using your service?

-Below you find a bunch of our API aritecture decisions, which caused that new features in Allegro mobile apps were not delivered as fast as we expected, and caused some problems with stability.
+Below you find a bunch of our API architecture decisions, which caused that new features in Allegro mobile apps were not delivered as fast as we expected, and caused some problems with stability.

 ## Many requests to build one view
 On our backend we have microservices architecture.
 Every service supports narrow area of business logic.
 Let's see on example how introduced microservices affected our mobile development: